Author Archives: Holly Pousett

 Girl holding 500 dollar cheque for environmental contest winner

-Hana Yang is a student in Grant High School’s GEO Academy, and a 2022 Caring for Our Watersheds finalist.
+Hana is a student in Grant High School’s GEO Academy, and a 2022 Caring for Our Watersheds finalist.
 With funding from Nutrien and the help of her fellow classmates at Grant, Hana organized and facilitated an Open House event on campus to demonstrate various techniques to conserve water in the landscape and home.
 Stations included information on drought tolerant plants, mulching, composting, drip irrigation, and water conservation devices such as soil moisture meters, faucet aerators, and low-flow showerheads.
 Free samples of water-wise plants and devices were available to community members.

 Students standing at station for orange poppy Boy learning about conserving water outside at info station